-For more information on working with Parkinson’s please visit the EPDA website.
+For more information on working with Parkinson’s please visit Parkinson’s Europe website.

 Early Parkinson’s intervention could “save governments millions”

 PD in Practice

 A new research project from UK university Oxford Brookes and the European Parkinson Therapy Centre will investigate the economic impact of Parkinson’s

 UK university Oxford Brookes has launched a research project that aims to prove that early Parkinson’s intervention could “save governments millions” in healthcare costs.

 As part of the project, which has been launched in collaboration with the European Parkinson Therapy Centre in Italy, researchers have asked Parkinson’s community to complete a short survey on working life and employment around the time of diagnosis.

 The study hopes to prove that early diagnosis, which will help manage both physical and mental symptoms of Parkinson’s, will allow those living with the condition to continue working – thus providing governments with significant taxable income and helping to save on national healthcare costs.

 Alexander Reed, founder of the European Parkinson Therapy Centre, said: “We already have extensive evidence that early intervention for people newly diagnosed with Parkinson’s motivates people to exercise, continue to work, and use health facilities (like hospitals) far less.
 This could save governments millions.

 “This new pan European research crafted by Oxford Brookes University is looking to get a figure on the resultant extra income gained by people staying in work.
 We believe this figure will far outweigh the cost of early intervention programmes like First Steps – which is currently being rolled out nationally by Parkinson’s UK.”